 Ellen spent the early part of her career designing and studying technology to support remote communication and collaboration, e-commerce, and social interaction in virtual worlds.
 She published extensively in human-computer interaction journals and received seven patents for inventions related to this work.
-After working in research labs, product groups, and startups, she formed her own interaction design consulting company and worked on a range of products, including online training, a collaboration suite, and financial tools.
+She moved from research to advanced development and then into product development, eventually forming her own consulting company where she worked with clients to design the user experience of a variety of products.

-Since joining PARC as a principal scientist, Ellen has led the user experience component of a wide range of projects, including mobile interaction, urban parking, healthcare (specifically nursing), and information visualization.
+Ellen returned to research in 2008 when she joined PARC as a Principal Scientist.
+She has led the user experience component of a wide range of projects, including mobile interaction, urban parking, hopsital nursing, home automation, and data visualization.
 She has played a key role in taking several of these projects from open-ended observations to technology concept to design mockups to prototype development and user testing – keeping user needs at the center throughout the process.

 related focus areas